Nevada Insurance Data Security Law (SB21)

 • Data Breach Notification: In the event of a data breach, licensees must notify affected individuals and the Commissioner of Insurance.

-It’s important to note that these requirements are subject to change, and insurance businesses operating in Nevada should stay updated on the latest regulations and best practices for data security.
+It’s important to note that these requirements are subject to change.
+All insurance businesses operating in Nevada should stay updated on the latest regulations and best practices for data security.